Client ResourcesFreelancingWorking with Designers

 Think of it this way.
 Let's say you own a coffee shop.
 Some people drink coffee all day, while others need a break after lunch or dinner.
 If you give everyone coffee at any time, you limit the number of times customers can buy coffee.

-Similarly, you can give your employees the ability to work from wherever they want, but they may need something else.
+Similarly, you can allow your employees to work from wherever they want, but they may need something else.
 So, be clear about what they are getting and don't assume they will choose the best option.

 Do What Works For You